 2.6.
 It builds your financial safety net for emergencies

-This safety net does more than just protect your money; it also gives you peace of mind.
-Knowing you have backup means you're better equipped to handle crises calmly, without panicking or reaching for a credit card.
-In essence, budgeting turns uncertainty into readiness.
-It ensures that when surprises happen, your goals don’t have to stop.
+This safety net does more than protect your money; it gives you peace of mind.
+Knowing you have backup helps you handle crises calmly without panicking or reaching for a credit card.
+In essence, budgeting turns uncertainty into readiness and ensures that your goals don’t have to stop when surprises happen.

 2.7.
 It creates financial transparency and teamwork in relationships